richmahn/en_tn/job/front/intro.md

 #### How should the title of this book be translated? ####

 The Book of Job is named for Job, the main character in the book.
 His name is not related to the English word "job."
 Translators might use the traditional title of "The Book of Job" or just "Job."
-Or they may choose to make the title clearer, such as "The Book About Job" or "The Book About a Man Named Job."
+Or they may choose a clearer title, such as "The Book About Job" or "The Book About a Man Named Job."

 #### Who wrote the Book of Job? ####